junxit/us-congress-bills-109/metadata.md

 - 2006-09-28 — Introduced in Senate
 - 2006-09-28 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S10489-10490)
+- 2006-12-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S11543)
+- 2006-12-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S11543)
+- 2006-12-07 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S11543)
+- 2006-12-07 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S11543)